joten/owl-u/doc/Home.md

 > A short introduction on how to use owl-u.

 ##### [Quick help](./Quick_help.htm)
-> An even short introduction on how to use owl-u, which is shown in owl-u itself.
+> An even shorter introduction on how to use owl-u; it is the 'in-app-help' of owl-u.

 ##### [Default hotkeys](./Default_hotkeys.md)
 > A list of all hotkeys with their default mapping to functions and a short